VPSC supports public sector managers with information, tools and resources to help them successfully assess, implement and manage the tasks required.

 Occasionally misunderstood and often maligned, performance management is a series of formal and informal processes designed to make sure that the individual, team and organisation achieve their goals in the most efficient and effective way.

-The VPSC has developed resources including Talking Performance and Performance Management Myths And Facts For The Victorian Public Service to support managers to get the best performance from everyone in the team, through understanding how to apply a well-rounded approach to managing performance.
+The VPSC has developed resources including Talking Performance to support managers to get the best performance from everyone in the team, through understanding how to apply a well-rounded approach to managing performance.

 Managing poor behaviour in the workplace

 Employees have a responsibility to ensure they are aware of, and comply with, the standards of behaviour expected of them.